wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBlocksWithLimit.md

 ---
-title: sol:getBlocksWithLimit \[POST\]
+title: sol:getBlocksWithLimit - Solana
-description: Returns a list of confirmed blocks starting at the given slot
+description: Example code for the sol:getBlocksWithLimit json-rpc method. Сomplete guide on how to use sol:getBlocksWithLimit json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters